aitoroses/floxide/docs/architecture/project-structure.md

 ## Crate Responsibilities

-### flowrs-core
+### floxide-core

-The `flowrs-core` crate provides the fundamental abstractions and interfaces for the framework:
+The `floxide-core` crate provides the fundamental abstractions and interfaces for the framework:

 - Node trait and lifecycle methods (prep, exec, post)
 - Context and state management